veronicaballerini/discontinuation/case_study/README.md

    - Figure 2 (.jpeg file, in the "figures" folder)
    - Table1, Table2_left, and Table2_right (.rds files, in the "tables" folder)

-- "02_results.R" reproduces Figures 13-15 in Section 6
+- "02_results.R" reproduces Figures 13-15 in Section 6.
+It takes a few minutes to run.
 Inputs:
    - "results_processing.R": processes the results.
 	Inputs: